Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 How to celebrate Ramadan at work

-Since Islam is so prevalent in the U.S., it can be helpful for employers to remain educated on properly celebrating the religion’s holidays, like Ramadan, in the workplace.
+Since Islam is so common in the U.S., it can be helpful for employers to remain educated on properly celebrating the religion’s holidays, like Ramadan, in the workplace.
 A good place to start is learning more about the holiday and ways to show support to Muslim colleagues.

 Mark your calendar